linkedin

 Estimation in software development is primarily related to timeframes and budget.

-In terms of the time, the risks are mainly related to underestimating the time frames required for different iterations.
+In terms of the time, the examples of IT risk management in software engineering are mainly related to underestimating the time frames required for different iterations.

 As a project manager or decision-maker, you should resist the temptation to pressure the development team to deliver on unrealistic timelines.
-The risk-reward analysis of doing this is not worth it.
+The quality risk management of doing this is not worth it.
 You run the risk of getting a low-quality iteration.

 However, you also need to manage the customers and their expectations regarding delivering the software releases.
 Customers can be notoriously impatient, but they too should avoid their impatience materializing into a risk.